 Men with non-metastatic castrate-resistant prostate cancer and rising PSA levels quickly is a medical dilemma.
-Rising PSA (prostate antigen) indicates that there is a cancer activity, but there are no visible metastases during scanning.
+Rising PSA (antigen prostate) indicates that there is a cancer activity, but there are no visible metastases during scanning.

 Such patients taking hormonal drugs to reduce testosterone - the hormone that feeds the cancer, but over time their cancer becomes resistant to treatment.
 Until recently there was no effective therapy that can improve their clinical outcomes.

 For information on how to conduct an effective treatment for prostate cancer in Israel, the best specialists of the country, leave a request and we will contact you shortly.